 Automating Your Conversion Funnel: DOs & DON'Ts

 It takes time to nurture, generate, qualify, and convert leads into happy customers.
-An optimized conversion funnel process is an essential tool for marketers hoping to increase sales, but reducing manual efforts necessary to move leads through the funnel is key to overall business success.
+An optimized conversion funnel process is essential for marketers hoping to increase sales.
+However, reducing the manual efforts necessary to move leads through the funnel is key to overall business success.
 An automated conversion funnel is a key tool in that process.

-Creating a sales funnel involves multiple steps to groom, prep, and convince prospects.
-Delivering high-quality, informative content at all stages of the funnel is crucial throughout the process – as well as keeping them engaged with what they need at each stage.
+Creating a sales funnel involves grooming, prep, and convincing prospects.
+Delivering high-quality, informative content at all stages of the funnel is crucial throughout the process as keeping them engaged with what they need at each stage.

 Understand your target audience.

 Do this before you begin developing your funnel.
 Ask current customers, top sales associates, and key stakeholders about your audience's needs and wants.
 This information is beneficial to know why people want to invest in your brand.

 Buyer personas increase your understanding of your ideal prospective customers based on their specific needs, demographics, pain points, and any questions they may stumble across as they glide through the funnel.
 Creating an ideal customer profile allows you to go beyond just your company and customers.
 It helps you use competitive research and accurate data to learn who buys your products.

 Find out what makes your company unique and leverage that to gain new customers.
 Learn your position in the market.
 Price comparing is an excellent place to start creating a content plan, constructing lead generation content, and building a marketing campaign.

 Use a combination of time & behavior-based triggers.